 The Federal Council has agreed to the creation of a Swiss national memorial in honour of the victims of the Nazis.
-The central site of remembrance will be set up in Berne, an additional one dedicated to knowledge transmission and networking in the Canton of St. Gallen.
+A central place of remembrance will be created in Berne, a mediation centre in the canton of St. Gallen, and a nationwide network for remembrance work across Switzerland.

-In Switzerland there are around sixty small, private sites remembering the Shoah and other Nazi crimes and their victims.
-There is, however, no official or national memorial for the numerous Swiss victims of persecution, for the thousands of refugees repelled at the borders or deported, but also for the many courageous helpers in this country.
-In honour of all these, and for the victims of the Shoah, a national memorial is to be created as a site for remembrance and for transmitting knowledge.
+In Switzerland, there are around sixty small, private sites commemorating the Shoah and other Nazi crimes and their victims.
+There is, however, no official or national memorial for the numerous Swiss victims of persecution, for the thousands of refugees repelled at the borders or deported, or for the many courageous helpers in this country.
+In honour of all these groups, and for the victims of the Shoah, a national memorial is to be created as a site for remembrance and knowledge transmission.

 Swiss victims and rejected refugees